Waikato Stable Isotope Unit (WSIU)

 Welcome to the Waikato Stable Isotope Unit (WSIU)

-The WSIU is based in the School of Science in the School of Science and School of Engineering.
+The WSIU is based in the School of Science.
 It is primarily a research unit, and has the objective of promoting the use of stable isotopes in all branches of scientific research.
 The staff of the unit are highly experienced in the use of stable isotopes as tracers, particularly in biological and environmental research.

 Isotopic abundance analysis is carried out on a fully automated Europa Scientific 20/20 isotope analyser.
 Samples are combusted, and the resulting gases are separated by gas chromotography and then analysed by continuous-flow mass spectrometry.
 The emphasis of our work is on the isotopes 13C and 15N, and we offer the following analytical services.